ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 <info-box warning>
 	Note that in this guide the editor class is used directly (i.e. we use `@ckeditor/ckeditor5-editor-classic` instead of `@ckeditor/ckeditor5-build-classic`).

-	No {@link builds/guides/overview editor builds} are used because adding new plugins to them requires rebuilding them anyway.
-This can be done by {@link builds/guides/integration/installing-plugins customizing a build} or by including CKEditor 5 source into your application (like in this guide).
+	No {@link installation/advanced/predefined-builds editor builds} are used because adding new plugins to them requires rebuilding them anyway.
+This can be done by {@link installation/getting-started/installing-plugins customizing a build} or by including the CKEditor 5 source into your application (like in this guide).
 </info-box>

 ```js